mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is exponential distribution?

 In the context of deep learning, we often want to have a probability distribution with a sharp point $x=0$.
 To accomplish this, we can use exponential distribution.
 Exponential distribution describes time between events an is mostly used in Poisson events.
 For example, let's say Poisson distribution models the number of births in a given time period.
 The time in between each birth can be modeled with an exponential distribution.
 It is a continuous probability distribution used to model the time we need to wait before a next event occurs (i.e., success, failure, arrival).
+In other words, it deals with the time between occurrences of successive events as time flows by continuously.
+Moreover, it is memoryless.
+It's a special case of the Gamma distribution.
 For example, "How long will the transmission in my car last before it breaks?".
 Therefore, it also works for reliability (failure) modeling and service time modeling (queuing theory).
+Exponential distribution is also special case of Gamma distribution.

 A continuous random variable X is said to be exponential distribution with parameter $\lambda > 0$, shown as $X \sim Exponential(\lambda)$, if its PDF is given by